efduarte/pincello/sensor-digital-luminosity-ldr.md

 # Digital Luminosity Sensor (LDR)

-This digital luminosity sensor indicate wheter the detected luminosity is above or below a certain threshold, that can be adjusted.
+This digital luminosity sensor indicate whether the detected luminosity is above or below a certain threshold, that can be adjusted.
 Because the signal is digital, it will not provide precise data such as a standalone LDR in an analog pin.
 But the digital signal makes this sensor easier to use in comparison with a standalone LDR.
 This sensor can be used to detect touchless interactions, such as reaching your hand towards the sensor without the need to actually touch it.

 ![Digital Luminosity Sensor (LDR) Circuit](_images/sensor-digital-luminosity-ldr.png)